 Legitimate Interest Assessment (LIA)

 Under the GDPR there are six lawful bases upon which you can process data.
 Consent for example is one of the lawful bases which requires a data subject to give you permission to process their data.
 ‘Legitimate Interest’ is a lawful basis whereby you can process personal data if you deem it necessary to carry out your business but to justify your decision, you have to weigh up the rights and freedoms of the individual with the purpose for which you believe you need to process the data.
 This requires you to carry out a Legitimate Interest Assessment.
 If you process data under the basis of Legitimate Interest, it is a legal requirement to carry out an LIA.
-We have more detail on this here.

 Data Protection Impact Assessment (DPIA)